Bad Luck Girl: The American Fairy Trilogy, Book 3

 Is it any good?

-BAD LUCK GIRL brings The American Fairy Trilogy to a rousing and satisfying close, and readers who have followed Callie and Jack from the Dust Bowl to Hollywood and on to Chicago will not be disappointed.
+This book brings The American Fairy Trilogy to a rousing, satisfying close, and readers who've followed Callie and Jack from the Dust Bowl to Hollywood and on to Chicago won't be disappointed.
 This volume is a bit less steeped in historical and mythological lore than are the previous two, but readers familiar with folklore will enjoy identifying some of the obscured supporting characters.

 All in all, author Sarah Zettel has done a fine job in creating a series that celebrates both American history and ancient folklore, with a well-realized and nuanced heroine at its center.